 There are three errors that can arise from the use of HISTORICAL DATA.
 If you have one of the following three errors, this means that there is a risk of a corrupted balance sheet and you need to correct it.

 Error 1 – The Historical Balance Sheet does not balance!

 The Historical Balance Sheet must always be balanced.
 The Total assets line (1) must be equal to the Total liabilities and shareholder's equity line (2).
 If it is not balancing, you will see a red cell in the Validation line (3) with the problematic amount.
-This problem does not happen because of BUDGETO, it just means that you are not retyping your data correctly!
+This problem does not happen because of Budgeto, it just means that you are not retyping your data correctly!

-BUDGETO will always let you save your Historical Balance Sheet even if it does not balance but will show you a warning (4).
+Budgeto will always let you save your Historical Balance Sheet even if it does not balance but will show you a warning (4).

-You will still be able to work your budget, but until you have resolved this problem, you will not be able to export your budget to PDF or Excel.
+You will still be able to work your on budget, but until you have resolved this problem, you will not be able to export your budget to PDF or Excel.
 If you try to export it, you will get the following error message (when clicking on the Export menu).